xsscx/srd/dmg/README.md

-# Example DMG for a Sample Cryptex with Toybox Unstripped for Debugging the SRD Command Line Terminal
+# Example DMG Files to side-load on Cryptex File System for Apple Security Research Device
 -----------
 Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.
 Also included is debugserver with the signed entitlement and other goodies to you get thinking.

-Connect with me if any questions..
+Example DMG's for multiple Toolchains and iOS Flavors...

 IF you need help.. start by Connecting with me on Twitter @h02332 https://twitter.com/h02332